 Dudleytown, Connecticut

-Dudleytown is considered a ghost town, but it was not a town.
+Dudleytown is considered a ghost town, but it is not a town.
 Located a few miles south of the present-day Cornwall Bridge, the village began within a portion of the city of Cornwall.
 Thomas Griffis was the first to settle the area in the 1740s, followed by several Dudley family members by 1753.
 Other families moved into the area a few years later.

 During King Henry VIII’s reign, a man named Edmund Dudley was beheaded for treason, and a curse was supposedly put on any descendants of his.
 Historians have researched the family line of Edmund Dudley and the Dudleys that resided in Dudleytown but have not found any genealogical link to connect the settlers to the English nobleman.
 After soil analysis in later years, it was determined poor soil quality was the reason for crop failure, not a curse.

 Dark Entry Forest planned to create a place for wildlife to flourish and for people to visit, like a park.
-Over the next few decades, skiing was popular on Dudleytown hill during winter.
+Over the next few decades, skiing was popular on Dudleytown Hill during winter.
 The summer was filled with canoeing down the Housatonic River, horse riding camps for children, picnics, scenic forest trails, and wildlife watching.
 These were among the favorite activities at the site of the former town.

 In the 1980s or 1990s, ghost stories and hauntings from Dudleytown started hitting the news.
 Many who have visited the area can feel an evil presence that fills the former town.
 Some individuals refuse to go within the town’s boundaries due to the evilness they feel the closer they get.